Ludens509/simple-homepage-master/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

-This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges-dashboard) challenge.
+This application/site was created as a submission to a [Per Scholas](https://persholas.com/) Assignment.

 ## Acknowledgements